 Dr Schmidlap has been in practice for over 23 years.
 He first received a B.S degree in Biology at Abilene Christian University.
 He went on to graduate from the Indiana University School of Optometry.
 He completed externships in ocular disease at Omni Eye Center of Atlanta, as well as externships in primary care and contact lenses at Keesler AFB Medical Center and Lackland AFB.
 He is a member of the American Optometric Association and the Texas Optometric Association.
 Dr Schmidlap has been practicing Rockwall since 2003.
 He has been actively involved in providing care for the Helping Hands clinic in Rockwall, and the Sight for Students program.

 Meet the Staff

 Our staff is made up of three individuals who provide excellence in service and care for every patient.
-Combined the staff has almost 40 years in patient care and they strive to provide the best individual care to everyone we see at RPE.
+Combined the staff has over 40 years in patient care and they strive to provide the best individual care to everyone we see at RPE.

 Our Optical is overseen by our Optician, Michelle Farmer.
 She will provide help with the latest in frames and lens options and all of your eyewear needs.

 Our Optometric assistants are Alex Gonzalez and Raquel Rodriguez.
 Both Alex and Courtney are committed to making each patient feel welcome, comfortable and provide multiple areas of patient care.